kubernetes/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 from local ephemeral storage.
 {{< /caution >}}

-As a beta feature, Kubernetes lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.
+As a GA feature, Kubernetes lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.

 ### Configurations for local ephemeral storage